Streamlining Production Studio Operations with PACDock

 Studios deal with hundreds of assets every day — from cameras, tripods, and microphones to transmitters, lighting kits, and batteries.
-There is a need to efficiently track, allocate, and maintain the equipment across events to ensure smooth operations.
+There is a need to efficiently track, allocate, and maintain the equipment across shoots and productions to ensure smooth operations.

 Managing Studio Equipment with Precision

-Every item in your studio — whether a camera, audio mixer, transmitter, monitor, or lighting kit can be tracked and managed within the system.
-Equipment can be organized as:
+Every item in your studio — whether a camera, audio mixer, transmitter, monitor, or lighting kit — can be tracked and managed within the system.
+Equipment can be organised as:

-• Asset Models — a grouping that defines the common characteristics of a specific asset.
+- Asset Models — a grouping that defines the common characteristics of a specific asset type.

 This helps your team have standard setups that can be quickly accessed and gives you the ability to easily track equipment across projects.